Lawez/phase-2-project-group/README.md

 18260, low average
 147700, good
 430000 , very good
-789100, luxury 1519000.

-The model explains 63% of the variance in price which has attained our target of a model explaining 60% of variance.
+789100, luxury 1519000.The model explains 63% of the variance in price which has attained our target of a model explaining 60% of variance.

 # Conclusion